Graduate School

 Master of Forestry (MF)

 The Master of Forestry (MF) is largely a course-based and non-thesis professional degree intended for professional forestry and natural resource specialists in public and private organizations where a broad technical education is needed.
 Students can pursue this degree in either the: (a) Sustainable Forest Management, or (b) Forest Ecosystems and Society programs.
-For both programs, a thesis is not required, but a technical report on an approved topic, correlated with courses in the major field, must be submitted.
-A final oral examination is required.
+For both programs, a thesis is not required, but a final technical/capstone report on an approved topic, correlated with courses in the major field, must be submitted.
+A final oral examination of this report is required.

-The MF in Sustainable Forest Management is housed in the Department of Forest Engineering, Resources, and Management (FERM), and is designed for students who want one or more years of formal graduate work and who plan professional careers with forestry organizations, either public or private.
-The main objective is to improve students’ knowledge of and competence in the principles and practice of active forest management to provide the full range of products and ecosystem services from forested landscapes.
+The MF in Sustainable Forest Management is housed in the Department of Forest Engineering, Resources, and Management (FERM), and is designed for students who want one or more years of formal graduate education and who plan to have professional careers with forestry organizations, either public or private.
+The main objective is to improve student knowledge and competence in the principles and practice of active forest management to provide the full range of products and ecosystem services from forested landscapes.

-The MF in Forest Ecosystems and Society is housed in the Department of Forest Ecosystems and Society (FES), and is designed for students who want one or more years of formal graduate education and who plan professional careers with a wide variety of natural resource organizations, such as government agencies and non-governmental organizations.
-Coursework and the technical report focus on natural resources, forest science, social science, or nature-based tourism or recreation.
+The MF in Forest Ecosystems and Society is housed in the Department of Forest Ecosystems and Society (FES), and is designed for students who want one or more years of formal graduate education and who plan to have professional careers with a wide variety of natural resource organizations, such as government agencies and non-governmental organizations.
+Coursework and the final technical/capstone report tend to focus on natural resources, forest science, social science, and/or nature-based tourism or recreation.

 Master of Health Physics (MHP)

 The MHP degree is designed to be a professional, advanced graduate degree that emphasizes fundamental learning and professional development for those wishing the master's credential, but not requiring a research focus for their planned profession.
-The degree directs students toward professional licensing as a certified health physicist in the field of radiation protection.
-The program will consist of a minimum of 45 graduate credits, with 30 graduate credits in the major, and 15 elective graduate credits.
-A final oral examination is required.
+The fully online degree directs students toward professional licensing as a certified health physicist in the field of radiation protection.
+The program will consist of a minimum of 45 graduate credits, with 34 graduate credits in the major, and 11 elective graduate credits.
+A final portfolio is required as the final summative assessment.

 Master of Natural Resources (MNR)

-The MNR program is designed for individuals interested in strengthening their natural resources knowledge and skills.
-The College of Forestry administers the MNR degree, however this interdisciplinary program draws from leading scientists from multiple departments within the Colleges of Agricultural Sciences; Forestry; Science; Liberal Arts; and Earth, Ocean, and Atmospheric Sciences.
-The MNR curriculum, consisting of 45 credits, is organized into three sections: core (18 credits), area of emphasis (18 credits), and capstone project (9 credits).
-It is taught as a distance, online curriculum, although it may be possible for some students to work toward the MNR degree while in residence at Oregon State University.
-The MNR degree is offered as a non-thesis option only.
+The MNR is a 45-credit online degree program with curriculum organized into three sections: core (18 credits), area of emphasis (18 credits), and capstone project (9 credits).
+It is taught entirely online through Ecampus, although some students work toward the MNR degree while in-residence at OSU.
+The MNR degree is offered as a non-thesis program with a capstone project, rather than a thesis.
 A final oral examination is required.

 Master of Public Health (MPH)

 The MPH degree program combines broad training in public health with specific training in one of the specialty or interdisciplinary options.
-The MPH program is designed for persons who already have a bachelor’s degree and who wish to obtain further formal education in the field of public health.
-The MPH degree has options in biostatistics, environmental and occupational health, epidemiology, global health, health systems and policy, health promotion and health behavior, and physical activity, as well as the online option in public health practice.
-The MPH degree consists of 12 core credits, plus additional units of required and elective courses, and an internship.
+The MPH program is designed for people who already have a bachelor’s degree and who wish to obtain further formal education in the field of public health.
+The MPH degree offers options in biostatistics, environmental and occupational health, epidemiology, global health, health systems and policy, health promotion and health behavior, as well as the fully online option in public health practice.
+The MPH degree consists of 12 core credits, plus additional required and elective courses, and an internship.
 Programs are approximately 60 credits in length.
-All students are required to complete an alternative summative assessment as determined by their specific option.
+All students are required to complete an alternative summative assessment (non-thesis) as determined by their specific option.

 Executive Master of Public Policy (EMPP)

 The EMPP at Oregon State is designed for mid-career professionals with 5+ years in the public and nonprofit sectors who are interested in moving up in their positions or who are looking to transition from the private sector to a career in public service.
 Students can move through the program at their own pace and all coursework is available online through OSU Ecampus.
-The EMPP is a 45-credit (quarter) program with interdisciplinary core coursework, five policy concentrations, and a final Applied Policy Capstone Project.
-EMPP students can select a focus in one of 4 concentrations (energy policy, environmental policy, rural policy and social policy) or 11 graduate certificate programs, or self-design a concentration with an advisor and with the approval of the OSU Public Policy Graduate Program Director.
-All concentrations and graduate certificates require at least 16 quarter credits.
-Students can take concentration and elective courses from a variety of approved programs and colleges across OSU curriculum and relevant Portland State University online courses.
-Each concentration and/or certificate has a faculty advisor to help students identify appropriate courses and committee members.
+The EMPP is a 45-credit (quarter) program with interdisciplinary core coursework, seven policy concentrations, and a final Alternative Summative Assessment or Applied Policy Capstone Project.
+EMPP students can select a focus in one of 7 concentrations (economic policy, energy policy, environmental policy, international policy, law and crime policy, rural policy and social policy) or self-design a concentration with the approval of the OSU Public Policy Graduate Program Director.
+All concentrations require at least 19 quarter credits.
+Students can take concentration and elective courses from a variety of approved programs and colleges across OSU curriculum.
+Each concentration has a faculty advisor to help students identify appropriate courses and committee members.

 Master of Public Policy (MPP)

-The MPP is a professional degree intended to prepare students for careers in the public, nonprofit, and international sectors and offer training for in-service students desiring professional growth and advancement.
+The MPP is a professional degree intended to prepare students for careers in the public, nonprofit, and international sectors and offers training for in-service students desiring professional growth and advancement.
 The degree is designed to be a generalist program, with an emphasis on analytic skills and policy knowledge.
-The degree requires a minimum of 62 graduate credits, 44 of which are in the required core.
+The degree requires a minimum of 54 graduate credits, 34 of which are in the required core.
 The core curriculum provides an important foundation in statistics, research methods, computer applications, public policy analysis, public administration and ethics, and economics.
-The remaining 18 credits support the student's preferred area of concentration, consisting of environmental policy, international policy, rural policy, science policy, or social policy.
-Students with little work experience in public service, the nonprofit sector, or the international context will be required to engage in a supervised internship that will allow them to work closely with experienced mentors who will help them integrate theory with practice and introduce them to a professional network.
-Students with relevant work experience will substitute course work for internship credits.
-A final oral examination is required.
+The remaining 20 credits support the student's preferred area of concentration, consisting of economic policy, energy policy, environmental policy, international policy, law and crime policy, rural policy, or social policy.
+Students with little work experience in public service, the nonprofit sector, or the international context may engage in a supervised internship that will allow them to work closely with experienced mentors who will help them integrate theory with practice and introduce them to a professional network.
+Students are required to complete a capstone project as a summative assessment of their work.
 The MPP is available at the Corvallis campus or through Ecampus.

 Master of Science (MS)